learnable-content/contributor-documentation/Contributors/Template_ScreencastSeries.md

 |Video 4  |     |                 |                  |
 |Video 5  |     |                 |                  |

-## Screencast Process
+## Video Tutorial Process
-If this is the first time you are creating screencasts for SitePoint then please note that once the initial outline has been confirmed, you will be required to send a sample video to Angela ([angela.molina@sitepoint.com](mailto:angela.molina@sitepoint.com)) via Digital Pigeon ([https://sitepoint-premium.digitalpigeon.com/rcv/send](https://sitepoint-premium.digitalpigeon.com/rcv/send)).
+If this is the first time you are creating video tutorials for SitePoint then please note that once the initial outline has been confirmed, you will be required to send a sample video to Angela ([angela.molina@sitepoint.com](mailto:angela.molina@sitepoint.com)) via Digital Pigeon ([https://sitepoint-premium.digitalpigeon.com/rcv/send](https://sitepoint-premium.digitalpigeon.com/rcv/send)).

-Once the video has been reviewed, you may start working on your first screencast.
+Once the video has been reviewed, you may start working on your first video tutorial.
 You will be expected to send a video a week until your batch of videos have been completed.
 If you run into any trouble or delays in this process, please notify Angela or Ophelie ([ophelie@sitepoint](mailto:ophelie@sitepoint)) as soon as possible.

 Happy planning!